Kidney cancer is a relatively common type of cancer that usually affects older people. It is treatable if a person has an early diagnosis.

 This article covers diagnosis, the stages of the disease, 5-year survival rates, and some tips for living with kidney cancer.

-A person may find out they have kidney cancer if they go to a doctor with:
+A person may find out they have kidney cancer if

 - blood in the urine

 - lower back pain

 - a lump on the side or lower back

 - reduced appetite and weight loss

 - a fever

 The doctor will ask about other symptoms and the individual’s personal and family history.
 They will also carry out a physical examination.